StefanescuEduard/stefanescueduard.github.io/source/_posts/angular-ivy-perfomance-comparison.md

   - benchmark
 ---

-Angular announces their new Ivy compiler, with smaller bundle sizes, so I wanted to find out on a real project how much the bundle size and the overall application performance were improved.
+123Angular announces their new Ivy compiler, with smaller bundle sizes, so I wanted to find out on a real project how much the bundle size and the overall application performance were improved.

 After seeing the Angular 9 release notes, I asked if the bundle size can be improved more.
 I found out that is possible by using compressing algorithms.
 After a little research, there are two libraries [zlib](https://www.npmjs.com/package/zlib) and [brotli](https://www.npmjs.com/package/brotli), which run through all `.js`, `.html` and `.css` files and compress them using `gzip` and `brotli` compressing algorithms.
 I will create an article to show how this can be done.
 But before showing the data, I want to present the project specifications.
 The project is a smaller one, with only 11 pages and it’s using Angular Material.